Flow Cytometry Staining Overview

 - Flow Cytometry Human Lyse Buffer (10X; Catalog # FC002) or Flow Cytometry Mouse Lyse Buffer (10X; Catalog # FC003) or equivalent

-R&D Systems, Catalog # FC001, or an equivalent solution containing BSA and sodium azide
+- Flow Cytometry Staining Buffer (Catalog # FC001) or an equivalent solution containing BSA and sodium azide

 Note: Do not wash excess blocking IgG from this reaction.

-Note: If an unconjugated primary antibody was used, incubation with an appropriate secondary antibody should occur now.
-Dilute the secondary antibody in Flow Cytometry Staining Buffer, starting with the suggested concentration in the product datasheet.
-Incubate for 20-30 minutes in the dark and wash as in step 4.
+Note: If an unconjugated primary antibody is used, incubation with an appropriate secondary antibody should occur now.
+Dilute the secondary antibody in Flow Cytometry Staining Buffer (Catalog # FC001) starting with the suggested concentration in the product datasheet.
+Incubate for 20-30 minutes in the dark and perform the wash as described in step 3.

-Note: For a negative control, a separate set of cells should be stained with an isotype control antibody using the steps outlined above.
+It is recommended to run a negative control.
+A separate set of cells should be stained with an Isotype Control Antibody using the steps outlined above.